-Thompson was the subject of our previous post, in which we dug up his lengthy profile in the January 8, 1965 issue of LIFE.
+Thompson was the subject of a recent repost, in which we dug up his lengthy profile in the January 8, 1965 issue of LIFE.
 A reader later left a comment showing what became of Thompson after college, then another reader found his obituary (Thompson died in 2004 at age 58).

-In the obituary I noticed that his sister, Ardith Da Costa, lives in Petaluma, California, 40 miles north of San Francisco and the next city over from me.
+In the obituary I noticed that his sister, Ardith Da Costa, lives in Petaluma, California, 40 miles north of San Francisco and right next to my hometown.
 I telephoned her, and Mrs. Da Costa was happy to talk to me about her brother and how the LIFE feature came about.